 The 7 Habits of Highly Effective People

 First published 30 years ago, this classic self-help book presents a holistic and principle-centered way to solve personal and professional problems.
-The 7 Habits of Highly Effective People (Free Press, 1989) by Stephen R. Covey is timeless because it ignores trends and focuses on the principles that will always stand tall: fairness, integrity, honesty, and human dignity.
+The 7 Habits of Highly Effective People (Free Press, 1989) by Stephen R. Covey is timeless because it ignores trends.
+It instead focuses on the principles that will always stand tall: fairness, integrity, honesty, and human dignity.

-Though this book isn’t directly aimed at business folk, it teaches life’s most important lessons that shape and mold your trajectory of professional success.
+Though this book isn’t directly aimed at business folk, it teaches important lessons that shape your trajectory of professional success.
 Mantras such as “be proactive” and “put first things first” sound easy but actually demand practice and determination.
 The 7 Habits of Highly Effective People teaches you how to develop these essential habits until they become an innate part of your entrepreneurial spirit.

 Read about micro-investing and how to get started with our complete guide: Micro-Investing: What It Is, Why It’s for You and How to Start.